mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Awaitable isMaster Protocol
 ```````````````````````````

-To initiate an awatible isMaster command, the client includes both
+To initiate an awaitable isMaster command, the client includes both
 maxAwaitTimeMS and topologyVersion in the request, for example:

 .. code:: typescript